 It’s split between areas for little dogs and big dogs, so all dogs can play and explore without being intimidated by their larger counter parts, and it’s well lit at night, which is an added bonus.

 Facilities include a large and chlorine-free swimming pool for big dogs, a cool down pool for smaller dogs, agility equipment and obstacles, shaded areas to relax in and a shop for stocking up on all your four-legged friends’ favourite things.

 Bark Park Dubai, Al Awir, just outside of Dubai, daily 5am to 8am and 6pm to 10pm, Dhs50 weekdays, Dhs75 weekends. barkparkdubai.com

 The perfect spot for some family-friendly alfresco fun, X Park Jnr has been designed with kids in mind.
 Found just off Kite Beach, it’s described as a “natural forest-style playscape created to bring kids closer to Mother Nature”.

 The forest-inspired space is filled with trees, plants, streams, a few friendly chickens, ducks and goats as well as tree houses, wooden bridges, climbing nets, a mud kitchen and sand area – so be prepared to hose the little ones down before getting back in the car after an afternoon here!

-X Park Jr., 35A Mizmelah St just off Kite Beach, Dubai, 8am to 6pm Saturday to Wednesday, 8am to 8pm Thursday and Friday.
+X Park Jr., 35A Mizmelah St just off Kite Beach, Dubai, 8am to 8pm daily.
 Dhs80 for two hours for one child accompanied by up to two hours, Dhs30 per hour thereafter. xparkjr.com

 Dubai Police Academy Park